astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 Two diagrams to display the motion of particles.
 On the left, we have a plot of $y$ vs. $x$, which shows the trajectories of the particles.
-A pion enters from the lower left going up and to the right, turns into a muon and goes stright to the right, and then turns into an electron that goes down and to the right.
+A pion enters from the lower left going up and to the right, turns into a muon and goes (mostly) straight to the right, and then turns into an electron that goes down and to the right.
 This diagram tells you nothing about how fast the particles are going, or how much time passes between the events.
 On the right, we have a spacetime diagram, which tells us nothing about the motion in the $y$